dgaydukov/cert-ocpjp11/files/ocpjp11.md

 	at com.java.test.App.main(App.java:21)
 ```

-`Thread.yield()` - suspends current thread and gives way to another.
+* `Thread.yield()` - suspends current thread and gives way to another.
 As with `setPriority` it doesn't guarantee to execute.
+Since it's not guaranteed and it behaves differently for windows/linux, you should avoid using it
+* `Thread.onSpinWait()` - useful inside `while(!get()){}` blocking types.
+Empty while called spin wait (cause it spinning processor millions of time per sec).
+Adding this inside `while` would notify that processor shouldn't spin that fast, so saving cycles & electricity
+* `Thread.sleep(1000)` - force scheduler to suspend execution of current thread for specified amount of time (compare to yield which would suspend for brief moment, but ask scheduler to resume it ASAP)
+* wait - can be invoked only inside `synchronized` block, can be awaken by calling `notify/notifyAll`
+* join - call on other thread and make current thread wait until other thread finish execution

 Don’t confuse `Thread` `run` and `start` methods. `run` - run in the current thread, `start` - run in another thread.